-In order to evaluate competence, the Physical Therapy Department employs periodic examinations, both written and oralpractical, as an essential component of the curriculum.
-Prior to full-time clinical internships students are required to complete all requirements (see student handbook).
+In order to evaluate competence, the Physical Therapy Department employs periodic examinations, both written and oral-practical, as an essential component of the curriculum.
+Prior to full-time clinical education experiences, students are required to complete all requirements (see student handbook).
 Successful completion of all examinations is required of all students as a condition for continued progress through the curriculum.
 Reasonable accommodation(s) recommended by the Coordinator of Disability Services will be made for taking examinations.